rgc99/irrigation_unlimited/README.md

 Configuration is done by yaml.
 Note: The configuration can be reloaded without restarting HA.
 See [below](#service-reload) for details and limitations.

-The time type is a string in the format HH:MM.
+The time type is a string in the format HH:MM or H:MM:SS.
 Time type must be a positive value.
 Seconds can be specified but they will be rounded down to the system granularity.
 The default granularity is whole minutes (60 seconds).
+This is the heart beat or system pulse.
 All times will be syncronised to these boundaries.

 | Name | Type | Default | Description |
 | -----| ---- | ------- | ----------- |